dhellmann/csvcat/README.rst

     08/20/07,3

 Different output formats can be selected by using the ``--dialect`` option.
-There are only two dialects available by default, but the the ``csv`` module API supports registering additional dialects.
+There are only two dialects available by default, but the ``csv`` module API supports registering additional dialects.

 ::